Master of Science in Health Policy

 Application Status Inquiries:

-Applicants are able to view their status on their Apply Web status page by logging back into their application.
-The department administrative staff will do their best to keep the application checklists updated.
+Applicants are able to view their status on their Slate application page by logging back into their application.

-Admission decisions will be communicated by April of each admissions cycle.
+Admission decisions will be communicated by mid to late April of each admissions cycle.

 Knight-Hennessy Scholars Applications: